Chronicling Australian Police Misconduct and Toxic Culture

 (Full article HERE)

+Following these shared experiences, initial online research revealed that the toxic culture which protects many police officers' misconduct exists in every Australian police jurisdiction.
+The authors acknowledge that the majority of serving Australian police officers have high integrity and do a difficult job to keep Australia safe.
+But the police ranks harbour individuals whose conduct is unacceptable at times.
 While some officers are punished for misconduct, many complaints end in exoneration or token penalties.
 For instance, in the year ending June 2019, New South Wales recorded about thirty-seven domestic and family violence offenders per 10,000 people, yet only eleven of more than 17,000 NSW Police officers were charged.
-Across the nation, new cases or updates on police violence, corruption, and racism appear almost monthly, with little sign of change.
+Across the nation, new cases or updates on police violence, corruption, and racism appear regularly, several times per month, with limited sign of change.
 A fundamental flaw is structural: police commissioners are not bound to follow independent watchdog advice regarding prosecutions or disciplinary action.
 This means police forces largely investigate themselves—the fox policing the hen house—allowing the good to protect the bad and tainting the entire profession.
-What could possibly go wrong?

 CONTACT: Signal app username Jackarz.47